zhannamatuzak/six-scoops-ice-cream/README.md

  2. In the ```restart_game()``` function I wanted that the user plays the game again if he chooses the "y" option.
 If the user types "y" he should start the game by choosing the level.
 The problem was that I wrote to start from the function ```main()```.
 It did not work as well because I forgot to reset ```scoops = ``` to 6, the global variable.

-  *Solution:* I added the global variable to the function and reseet it to 6.
+  *Solution:* I added the global variable to the function and reset it to 6.
 Then I added the needed functions to start from choosing the level  copied from ```main()``` function.

  ```
  def restart_game():